likebobby/google-event-management/README.md

 ## Getting Started

 Copy spreadsheets (includes Forms and Scripts)
+Event Registration
+Event Unregistration
+Check Queue Position

 ### Creating an event

 - Open the Event Registration spreadsheet
 - Go to Configuration sheet
 - Set Max Attendees, cell B1, to the max number of attendees that you're event can hold
-- Change Unregistration Form URL to what yours is
+- Change Unregistration Form URL, cell B2, to what yours is
 - Change templates under sheet Templates (OPTIONAL)

 - Open the Event Unregistration spreadsheet
 - Go to Configuration sheet
 - Set the Registration Spreadsheet Id, cell B1, to the id of your Event Registration spreadsheet.

 ### Common for all 3 spreadsheets
 - In the spreadsheet menu: choose Form -> Edit Form (OPTIONAL)